John Houlding: Biography

 Houlding was a businessman in the city of Liverpool.
 He was educated at Liverpool College and was active towards the end of the 19th century, owning a brewery that left him in a comfortable financial state for the rest of his life.
 He was elected to the Liverpool City Council as a Conservative representing the Everton ward, before being appointed Lord Mayor of Liverpool in 1897.
-He was also a member of the Orange Order, a Protestant fraternal organization that had a large following in the Liverpool area.
+He was also a member of the Orange Order, a Protestant fraternal organisation that had a large following in the Liverpool area.
 Houlding was also a freemason and founded Anfield Lodge No. 2215, he also attended Everton Lodge No. 823 and Hamer Lodge No. 1395.
 He was Provincial Senior Grand Warden in West Lancashire and, in 1897, was appointed Senior Grand Deacon.
 Houlding also attained the 33° of the Ancient and Accepted Scottish Rite.